waghanza/cyclone/README.rst

 :Info: See `github <http://github.com/fiorix/cyclone>`_ for the latest source.
 :Author: Alexandre Fiori <fiorix@gmail.com>

 About
 =====

 cyclone is a clone of facebook's `Tornado <http://tornadoweb.org>`_, on top of `Twisted <http://twistedmatrix.com>`_.

-The web framework is very similar, but cyclone leverages all enterprise class features of Twisted, and more.
+Although cyclone and tornado are very similar, cyclone leverages all enterprise class features of Twisted, and more.
 It is extremely stable, and ready for production.

 Features